A safety in American football is an important and versatile position on the football field.

 Coaches will often use different name types to identify their safety positions, such as Rover, Jack, and Dollar.

 This depends on the coach’s scheme and how he wants to use each player.
-Instead of just saying free and strong safety, the actual naming of these positions gives the coach flexibility to spin coverages and blitz if needed.
+Instead of just saying free and strong safety, naming these positions gives the coach flexibility to spin coverages and blitz if needed.

 The free safety is often a smaller and quicker player.
-Strong safeties are often taller and strong players who are fast and can tackle.
+Strong safeties are often taller and stronger players who are fast and can tackle.

 Strong safeties will have more responsibility to tackle running backs and cover receivers, while the safety is more responsible for covering deep passes thrown by the quarterback.